-- 1. First semester: a minimum of 12 semester hours passed, and a 1.25 grade point average on all work attempted. - 2.
-Second semester: a minimum of 28 semester hours passed, and a 1.5 grade point average on all work attempted. - 3.
-Third semester: a minimum of 47 semester hours passed, and a 1.7 grade point average on all work attempted. - 4.
-During the fourth semester, a student must make satisfactory progress toward fulfilling requirements for the AA degree. - 5.
-A student may enroll for an additional semester to attain minimum standards for continuation or graduation only if the cumulative grade-point average is at least 1.9, and with permission of the associate dean for academic affairs.
+- 1. First semester: a minimum of 15 semester hours completed, and a 1.25 grade point average on all work attempted. - 2.
+Second semester: a minimum of 30 semester hours completed, and a 1.5 grade point average on all work attempted. - 3.
+Third semester: a minimum of 45 semester hours completed, and a 1.7 grade point average on all work attempted. - 4.
+During the fourth semester, a student must make satisfactory progress toward fulfilling requirements for the AA degree.

+5. A student may enroll for an additional semester to attain minimum standards for continuation or graduation only if the cumulative grade-point average is at least 1.9, and with permission of the associate dean for academic affairs.
 Students who do not meet the minimum number of hours passed may be permitted to continue if their cumulative GPA is 3.0 or higher.
 Students who meet continuation requirements may continue enrollment during regular semesters but may not be in good standing.
 Academic Performance Notification Students are expected to maintain satisfactory academic progress toward completion of their degree as outlined in Continuation.
 The Advising Support Center will review grades at the conclusion of each term.
-Students who meet the minimum standard for continuation, but appear to experience academic difficulty, may receive an Academic Performance Notification.
+Students who have a cumulative GPA above a 2.0 but a term GPA less than a 2.0 will receive an Academic Performance Notification from the ASC.
+Likewise, students who may be behind on satisfactory academic credits will receive a Performance Notification from the ASC.
 The Academic Performance Notification lets students know they should be diligent in attending to their academic responsibilities and refraining from participating in activities that might interfere with their academic focus and performance.
-Academic Warning A student whose cumulative grade-point average is less than 2.0 at the end of any grading period automatically receives an academicwarning.
+Academic Warning A student whose cumulative grade-point average is less than 2.0 at the end of any grading period automatically receives an academic warning.
 Students on warned status are expected to concentrate their energies on their studies in order to improve their performance to the required standards of Oxford College.
 They are also expected to meet with the Advising Support Center to create a plan for improvement.
+Students who have a cumulative GPA above a 2.0 but a term GPA below a 2.0, as well as students who may be behind on credits, will receive an Academic Performance Notification from the ASC (See above).
 Students on warned status are not in good standing because they have not met the minimum GPA standards.
 Exclusion A student who fails to meet minimum requirements for continued attendance is excluded (suspended), typically for a minimum of one regular semester.
 Students may also be excluded or suspended as a result of an honor code or conduct code process.
-Excluded or suspended students may be readmitted only through the readmission application process.
+Excluded or suspended students may be readmitted through the readmission application process.
 Students who were excluded may not be in good standing upon readmission.
 Permanent Exclusion and Dismissal Students who have not met the continuation requirements may be permanently excluded (expelled).
 Students may also be suspended, dismissed, or expelled as a result of an honor code, conduct code, or Title IX process.
 Permanently excluded, dismissed, and expelled students may not be readmitted to Oxford College.
 Student responsibilities (illustrative not exhaustive): meet standards for continuation in attendance.
 Improve performance.
 Typically involved Oxford parties: ASC, associate dean for academic affairs, Oxford College Honor Code, Oxford College Conduct Board, Registrar's Office.
 Possible outcomes (illustrative not exhaustive): continuation in attendance, probation with attendant loss of good standing, improvement of performance, exclusion, permanent exclusion or expulsion.
 As applicable, requirement to meet conditions for readmission.
 Academic Standing Good standing is defined as meeting all the following standards: